Skip to content

 }

 This is where the tools separate.
-Semgrep CE does not model what happens inside the callee — it can be configured to ignore callees, which avoids false positives on the secure version but introduces false negatives on the vulnerable one.
+Semgrep CE does not model what happens inside the callee.
+By default it assumes a call on tainted arguments returns tainted data, which catches the vulnerable version but also flags the secure one.
+It can instead be configured to trust callees, which clears the false positive but misses the real bug.
+Either way, it gets one of the two versions wrong.
 Semgrep Code inspects the callee’s body and handles both correctly.

 Results: